Racer159/projects/README.md

 > ⚠️ **Warning:** Only sew the 112mm pocket closed, we will need the 45mm pocket open to fit the ID card holder!

-7. Sew the 2-inch Loop pieces to the (now closed) 112mm flap by going around the edge and forming an X in the middle for added strength.
+7. Sew the 2-inch Sew-On Loop pieces to the (now closed) 112mm flap by going around the edge and forming an X in the middle for added strength.
   - 27mm - Loop: 6mm from the bottom of the inside of the 112mm fabric flap (such that it aligns with the 27mm Hook piece)
   - 60mm - Loop: 45mm from the bottom of the outside of the 112mm fabric flap (such that it fully clears the underside of the stiching for the 27mm Loop)